 Rest (from running / sport etc… if you can take weight comfortably through the leg then you can walk on it) but crutches can be useful to make it more comfortable to weight bear.

-Ice (you can use crushed ice in a bag for 10-15 minutes at a time, with something like glad wrap between the ice and your skin to reduce the risk of ice burns).
+Ice (you can use crushed ice in a bag for 10-15 minutes at a time, with something like a food cling wrap or a damp tea cloth between the ice and your skin to reduce the risk of ice burns).
 Repeat every couple of hours.